Carreau/one-extra-fact/misc/course-outline.md

 1. What questions will this course answer?
 1. What concepts and techniques will learners meet?
    - Write queries in SQL.
+   - Visualize data with Altair.
 1. What technologies, packages, or functions will learners use?
    - SQL: same topics as the [Software Carpentry lesson][swc-sql].
+   - Altair: new material.
 1. What concepts will be introduced?
 1. What misconceptions are expected?
 1. What *won't* be covered?